stitchdata/docs/_integration-schemas/trello/v1/cards.md

 ---
 tap: "trello"
 version: "1"
-key: ""
+key: "card"

 name: "cards"
 doc-link: "https://developer.atlassian.com/cloud/trello/rest/#api-cards-id-get"
 singer-schema: "https://github.com/singer-io/tap-trello/blob/master/tap_trello/schemas/cards.json"
 description: |
-  The {{ table.name }} table contains information about your cards in your {{ integration.display_name }} account.
+  The {{ table.name }} table contains info about cards on boards that the user who authorized the connection is a member of.

+  **Note**: To replicate this table, the [boards](#boards) table must be set to replicate.

+  #### Custom field support

+  Custom fields are supported for this table.

-replication-method: "Key-based Incremental"
+replication-method: "Full Table"

+supports-custom-fields: true

 api-method:
     name: "Get a Card"